-But that should not detract from a third committed, and impressive, display from Rooney since returning to the United starting XI for the goalless draw against Chelsea at the end of August.
+But that should not detract from a third committed - and mightily impressive - display from Rooney since returning to the United starting XI for the goalless draw against Chelsea at the end of last month.

-It provided further early vindication of United’s refusal to sell him to Chelsea during the summer, demonstrating what an asset a lean and purposeful Rooney is to the Premier League champions.
+It provided further vindication of United’s refusal to sell him to their title rivals during the summer, demonstrating what an asset a lean and purposeful Rooney is to the Premier League champions.

 Of greater concern was Rooney’s reluctance in a snap post-match TV interview to provide any evidence that his longing for new pastures has abated.

 He looked visibly tetchy when asked – twice – if he was happy at United, dodging the question with rather less alacrity than some of the Leverkusen tackles.

 Even Moyes admitted that he was not certain that his most high-profile player wanted to actually be at Old Trafford.